 Whereas the design of the carpet in the hall both pushes and pulls, going in two directions at once, the repetitive wave-like motifs in this carpet compel in only one direction, toward the bathroom.

-Ka-bump, ka-bump, ka-bump goes the accompanying heartbeat, and we've a sense of presence to room 237 which links it to 2001 and the bathroom of the baroque bedroom in which David Bowman sees older versions of himself which he becomes, just as we will soon have the phantasm of a woman morphing from young to old.
-The ancient Bowman who sees the monolith as he lies in his bed--that which had nudged the ape men toward a seeming higher consciousness, however brutal--is to be compared with Dick in bed and his visionary state.
-It is as if the rooms, as with the monolith, are themselves alive and conscious or at least expressive of a weird intentionality, aware and waiting, just as a chair in the opening of Lolita becomes enlivened with the enigmatic Clare Quilty morphing out of it and rising--Quilty, a man of many disguises, frequently disturbing Humbert Humbert's life without Humbert ever realizing these harassing persons who appeared at pivotal points, each one threatening to Humbert with their insinuating awareness of his criminal secret, were all the same individual.
-Though it may seem a peculiar juxtaposition, Quilty, though being Humbert's nemesis, is also his monolith, Quilty's appearance always marking a dramatic change in the proceedings.
-When confronted with Humbert in his own home, Quilty sarcastically asks if he's Spartacus there to free the slaves, which is yes a simple reference to another of Kubrick's films but speaks also to the function of the monolith as an evolutionary doorway through which one makes progressive steps away from slavery, such as the ape man's slavery to helpless fear.
+Ka-bump, ka-bump, ka-bump goes the accompanying heartbeat, and we've a sense of presence to Room 237 that links it to 2001 and the bathroom of the baroque bedroom in which David Bowman sees older versions of himself which he becomes, just as we will soon have the phantasm of a woman morphing from young to old.
+The ancient Bowman who sees the monolith as he lies in his bed--that which had nudged the ape men toward a seeming higher consciousness--could perhaps be compared with Dick in bed and his visionary state.
+It is as if the rooms, as with the monolith, are themselves alive and conscious or at least expressive of a weird intentionality, aware and waiting, just as a chair in the opening of Lolita becomes enlivened with the enigmatic Clare Quilty morphing out of it and rising--Quilty, a man of many disguises, frequently disturbing Humbert Humbert's life without Humbert ever realizing these harassing persons--who appeared at pivotal points, each one threatening to Humbert with their insinuating awareness of his criminal secret--were all the same individual.
+Quilty's appearance always marked a dramatic change in the proceedings.
+When confronted with Humbert in his own home, Quilty sarcastically asks if he's Spartacus there to free the slaves, which is yes a simple reference to another of Kubrick's films but speaks also to the function of the monolith as an evolutionary doorway through which one makes progressive steps away from bondage, such as the ape man's slavery to helpless fear.
 Each of Kubrick's films is concerned with the idea of whether or not the slavery of self, of society, of violence, of mechanical predetermination can be escaped.

-The story in King's The Shining is that the woman Jack encounters in this room is a ghost or vision of an older woman who, abandoned by her younger lover, committed suicide there.
-This story isn't given in the film, but we do have the lead in of the Summer of 42 movie of the young teenager involved with an older woman.
-Yet what happens here has much more to do with Kubrick than King.
-In 2001, when Bowman confronts himself growing significantly older, in each instance he is two seeming consciousnesses that become briefly aware of the existence of the other then blend together.
-Here, Jack will be confronted with the apparent transformation of a young woman to a crone, though the ageing here is represented in the figures of a reanimated corpse rising from its bathtub crypt, and begins with his perceiving the aged alternate in a mirror, just as Bowman first perceived his older self in the bathroom mirror above the tub in the room at the edge of infinity.
+Summer of 42, not mentioned in the book, involves the encounter between a teenage boy and an older woman.
+Does Kubrick intimate that Jack may once have been abused?
+But there is also the approach had through cross-analysis with 2001, in which Bowman confronts himself growing significantly older, in each instance he being two seeming consciousnesses that become briefly aware of the existence of the other then blend together.
+Jack will be confronted with the apparent transformation of a young woman to a decaying elderly woman, we also seeing a reanimated corpse rising from its bathtub crypt, this initiated when Jack looks in the mirror, just as Bowman first perceived his older self in the bathroom mirror above the tub in the room at the edge of infinity.

 Bathrooms have an air of the sacred to them with Kubrick.
 They are places of revelation where one is finally unable to escape some aspect of truth and must be confronted with it.

 Continuing with this long single shot of Jack progressing toward this meeting, urged there by the carpet, we move up a short flight of stairs between the living area and the bedroom area.
 There is also a short flight of stairs just inside the Torrance's suite that lead up to the living area.
-No reason exists for them to be there as essential architectural elements and that may indicate they are a part of the story itself, perhaps an expression of Jacob's ladder, much like the stool Danny climbs upon to look into he mirror in the Boulder bathroom (though that bench is also necessary for him to reach the mirror because of his youth).
+No reason exists for them to be there as essential architectural elements and so I wonder at their symbolism, if they are perhaps an expression of Jacob's ladder, much like the stool Danny climbs upon to look into he mirror in the Boulder bathroom (though that bench is also necessary for him to reach the mirror because of his youth).
+As both Room 237 and Suite 3 have this architecturally unnecessary flight of steps, are these two places womehow linked?

 To the right of the bathroom door is a print of a fox, a trickster animal.
 In myths of old Japan, the shapeshifting fox favors taking on the likeness of a beautiful woman.

-Before I start making comparisons with the Boulder bathroom, I wanted to first return to Wendy and Danny exploring the heart of the maze and the brief glimpse we get of the arch at the end.
+Before I start making comparisons with the Boulder bathroom, I wanted to first return to Wendy and Danny exploring the heart of the maze and the brief glimpse we get of the arch close to the camera at the end.

 The Boulder bathroom had been tiled pink with green tones seemingly cast on it through and above the shower curtain by a green valance above an unobserved window beyond.
-Here, in Room 237, we have the same green of the valance in the Boulder bathroom but it is the lower portion of the bathroom painted in this color, the bathtub and sinks in this color, and the flesh tones communicated by the upper part of the bathroom are mainly illusory, due the orange ornamental trim influencing how we view the colors of the upper walls.
-An inversion.
+In Room 237, we have the same green of the valance in the Boulder bathroom.
+The tub in the Boulder bathroom looks like it has been artificially altered so that its rim will recall the shape of the tub in Room 237.

-This bathroom is large with two sinks on one side (doubling) and a toilet and a bidet opposite the sinks in a glancingly symmetrical arrangement.
+Room 237's bathroom is large with two sinks on one side (doubling) and a toilet and a bidet opposite the sinks in a glancingly symmetrical arrangement.
 The door is set into the same style of arched frame as observed above the sinks, the toilets and the bath.
-The mirror of the vanity in the Torrance's bedroom is the same cloud shape as seen in at least two of the bathroom's arches and on the bathroom floor.
-Though not the same shape, we saw cloud stickers on the door of Danny's bedroom, above the rainbow, as the camera zoomed in on the bathroom opposite.
+The mirror of the vanity in the Torrance's bedroom in Suite 3 is the same cloud shape as seen in the bathroom.

 For the purposes of The Shining, this is its rainbow room.